Forex Broker Reviews

 Key Criteria for Evaluating Prop Trading Firms

 If you have made it this far, well done!
-It means you will have read through our introductory sections which explain all about what prop trading is and how prop firms operate.
+It means you will have read through our introductory sections which explains all about what prop trading is and how prop firms operate.
 Whether you are completely new to the industry or an experienced trader, the important next step is to properly evaluate the different prop firm options available to you.

 To help minimise your research time and maximise your decision-making efficiency, we decided to create a list of the most important points to consider, so you can make a more effective prop firm comparison.
 Keep reading on to see what we have included in our best prop trading firms criteria.